k-rribeiro/k-rribeiro/README.md

 <br/>

 <div align="center">
-My GitHub is mainly dedicated to academic and personal projects related to
-<strong>software development, scientific computing, and problem solving</strong>.
-Here you will find projects that reflect my learning journey, technical growth,
-and interest in building well-structured and efficient solutions.
+My GitHub is mainly dedicated to academic and personal projects related to software development, scientific computing, and problem solving.
+Here you will find projects that reflect my learning journey, technical growth, and interest in building well-structured and efficient solutions.
 </div>

 ---

-## 🎓 Career Studies
+##  Career Studies

 - Undergraduate student in **Applied Mathematics and Scientific Computing** — USP
 - Strong background in: